 It took us years to reach a level of mobility that has enabled us to get out there and still be connected to get work done.

-I love it, I love taking my Macbook Air out in the local cafe on sunny winters and work over a cup of coffee.
-Thank you Apple for creating such a wonderful product, thank you, Steve Jobs.
+I love it, and I love taking my Macbook Air out in the local cafe on sunny winters and work over a cup of coffee.
+Thank you, Apple, for creating such a wonderful product.
+Thank you, Steve Jobs.

 However, I still love my trusty old Windows 10 based custom Built Desktop.
-I love working on it for one main reason, the big screen, and a big table to position the keyboards as per my liking and move the mouse around.
+I love working on it for one main reason, the big screen and a big table to position the keyboards to my liking and move the mouse around.

 But sometimes, (which happens pretty frequently), I have a lot of pending work on my Macbook even when I stay at my home office.

-Those days, I get confused as to where should I work, I want to finish what I started on the Macbook Air and work as efficiently as possible.
+Those days, I get confused about where I should work.
+I want to finish what I started on the Macbook Air and work as efficiently as possible.

 And this is where this simple trick comes in handy.
 Turning my Macbook Air into an iMac. by connecting my 24 inch Monitor, my Favorite Keyboards and Mouse to it and keeping the MacBook Air aside, like it’s a Mac Mini.